RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 It would have been very expensive to give all the developers their own Silicon Graphics workstations so it is likely they used other operating systems around the office.

-The source code feferences the macro definition `WIN32` in the source code so there must have been some builds for either windows 3.1 or 95, and as it turns out Turok was released for Windows 95 on the 28th February 1997.
+The source code references the macro definition `WIN32` in the source code so there must have been some builds for either windows 3.1 or 95, and as it turns out Turok was released for Windows 95 on the 28th February 1997.

 In a documentary for The Discovery Channel it can be seen that Turok 3 used Visual Studio on Windows for programming, but it is unclear if they also used this IDE for the original Turok [^8].